epogrebnyak/abacus/README.md

 ### 3. Reports

-Make trail balance, income statement and balance sheet and print them to screen with verbose account names and rich or regular formatting.
+Make trail balance, income statement and balance sheet and save or print them to screen with verbose account names and rich text formatting.

 ```python
 from abacus import RichViewer, PlainTextViewer